tonylira0327/forgn_agnt/index.markdown

  The following sections detail Miss Ingalls' background, so it was not included here.
 If you would like to learn more about Laura Ingalls, you can find more details about her and her case at: https://en.wikipedia.org/wiki/Laura_Ingalls_(aviator) and https://www.fara.us/resources-criminal

-## Bookniga Heads Convicted By Jury:
-The Bookniga case is the first case to be prosecuted due to FARA, and the only case we cover from before the war.
-Interestingly, despite the original concern over German influence in the 1935 McCormack-Dickenstein report, the first case covers Soviet propaganda, though that could be because of the two nations' difference in philosophy, with the Soviets choosing to be more secretive and not officially registering their allies as Foreign Agents.
-Regardless, in the article, we see how the press refers to FARA in the early days, with it being referred to as the McCormack Act.
-Despite this, in all future references to the law, it's almost exclusively referenced to as the Foreign Agent law, showing the change in understanding of the law.
-Further, the article, when speaking on the purpose of the law, states that its purpose was to reveal propagandists within the US, and not necessarily their prosecution.
-With the Bookniga heads only being prosecuted due to their failure to register as agents.

-{% include media_next.html pages=media %}

-Transcription:

-### Bookniga Convicted by Jury

-#### Lisking, Rush, and Weinberg Guilty of Failing to Register as Soviet Agents

-WASHINGTON, July 1—Morris Liskin, president; Raphael Rush, vice president, and Norman Weinberg, secretary-treasurer of the Bookniga Corporation of New York, were found guilty tonight by a jury in the District of Columbia Federal Court of conspiracy to prevent the corporation from registering with the Department of State as propaganda agents of a foreign government, as required by the McCormack act.
-Rush was found guilty on both counts of the indictment, the first count involving failure of the corporation to register and Rush's part in it and the second count charging criminal conspiracy to evade the act.
-Rush can be fined $1,000 and sentenced to two years in prison on the first count and fined $10,000 and get two years in prison on the second.
-Weinberg was found guilty only on the first count.
-Liskin already had pleaded guilty to the same count and been fined $500 but he was convicted on the second and faces a further penalty of $10,000 fine and two years in jail.
-Justice F. Dickinson Letts, before whom the case was tried, refused bail and ordered the three committed to jail to await sentence.
-He commended the jury for its verdict.
-The case is the first that has been prosecuted under the McCormack act.
-Justice Letts in charging the jury stated that the purpose of Congress in passing the McCormack act was to force out into the open propaganda agents who had been operating under various subterfuges and disguises.
-He instructed the jurors that the government was under no necessity to produce any formal agreement to establish the fact of a conspiracy, but might prove guilt by circumstantial evidence.
-During the morning session Leo A. Rover, defense counsel, pleaded the cause of Weinberg, stressing that he was under 21 when his father bought stock for him in the corporation.
-He contended that the religion of both father and son made it absurd to suppose the defendant could have been in sympathy with the spread of Communist doctrines.
-In final rebuttal, Benjamin M. Parker, special prosecutor representing the Attorney General, warned the jurors against permitting sympathy to sway their deliberations.
-"We are here, the government of the United States is here, because the government has been defied by propagandists working for the Soviet and spreading Communist doctrines," he said.
-“They were selling and spreading their pernicious propaganda in order to destroy us."

-## Guilty As Foreign Agent:
-In this article, we hear once again about the case against the Bookniga corporation.
-What's most interesting about this article is its title.
-While not entirely untrue, it implies that being a foreign agent makes you guilty, which, according to FARA, is not necessarily true.
-It's this trend of associating guilt with being a Foreign Agent that would result in unintended consequences in the future.

-{% include media_next.html pages=media %}

-Transcription:

-### Guilty As Foreign Agent

-#### Representative of Moscow Book House Failed to Register

- WASHINGTON, Dec.19 (UP)—Morris Liskin, President of the Bookniga Corporation, New York, pleaded guilty in District Court today to one count of an indictment charging him with failure to register with the State Department as a foreign agent.
-He pleaded not guilty to a second count accusing him of conspiring with two other officers of the corporation, also indicted Saturday, to evade registration.
-Norman Weimberg, secretary-treasurer of the corporation, pleaded not guilty to both counts.
-Justice Peyton Gordon held both on a $1,000 bond each.
-Also indicted was Raphael Rush, a vice president.
-He is in California fighting extradition.
-Bookniga was described in the indictment as the distributing agency in the United States for the literature and propaganda of a Moscow publishing house.
-The indictments were the first obtained in the Justice Department's campaign against unregistered foreign agents.

 ## Vierick Convicted Of False Registry:
 George Vierick serves as an interesting case among the early period of FARA.
 While Vierick had been registered as a foreign agent, he was still indicted for failure to provide all of the details of his actions as a foreign agent.
 Vierick, a long-time German apologist, had throughout his life released multiple pieces of propaganda for Germany.
 After the passing of FARA, Vierick would register as a foreign agent, yet despite this, he would be charged with failing to register because he hid his involvement in writing speeches for former Senator Lundeen.
 Vierick’s case shows the government’s unwillingness to give any leniency towards failure for complete registration of foreign agents.